 The power of the internet to amplify and obfuscate – and its ability to synthesise joy, mockery and even death threats into GIF form – is realised on stage in the form of a three-dimensional lightbox suspended above the actors, designed by Wendy Yu.
 It flashes with tweets as if in real-time.
 In the play’s climactic moment, a puff of sky-blue feathers erupts from the box, like the detritus from the violent strangulation of that chirpy blue Twitter icon.

 Lee-Jones’ characters are well-drawn and sympathetic, even at their most obnoxious.
 Unleashing holy hell on Twitter may be her preferred MO, but Cleo is proficient in discussing structural racism in both the languages of academia and meme culture, slipping into each like they were two sides of a reversible jumpsuit.
 (Kara at one point asks Cleo to “stop speaking dissertation” to her.)
-As the starring pair, Maturure and Awosoga keep up a high-energy, ricocheting chemistry, especially when acting out subtweets.
 Many of the memes in the play are garden-variety (think Michael Jackson eating popcorn, a Real Housewife sharpening a knife, Kermit drinking Lipton), but others will only be recognised by the extremely online.
 If you know, you know.

 When Cleo and Kara’s rage at the world threatens to fracture their friendship, they begin to speak in shorter, more clipped forms of internet-speak.
 It’s only here, when the ‘OMG’s tumble over the ‘NGL’s in too quick succession, after a litany of ‘RN’s and ‘S2G’s, that the production threatens to lose a little of its pace and sacrifices some verisimilitude.
 No-one says 'JS' that much.